Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         topology.
 At the end of the ReadMe is more detail on how to run the tool for a user who simply wishes to use the frontend tool, rather than change the backend code.

         loss_comparison_plotting() is the main function, which takes the dictionary param_dict and runs the optimization.
-See
+See 'INSTRUCTIONS
-        There are 4 OptimizerInit object functions that must be declared by the designer.
-In the codebase, all 4 functions are found right after another.
+	FOR FRONTEND CODE' for the details on what separate template functions must be declared by the designer prior to using the tool.

+	4 major important functions:

-        The first is OptimizerInit.get_params().
-In this function, set the initially known design variables for the specific design example and topology (e.g. Vin, Vout, Iout, Vdss, etc.)
+        1) OptimizerInit.get_params(): In this function, set the initially known design variables for the specific design example and topology (e.g. Vin, Vout, Iout, Vdss, etc.)

-        The second is OptimizerInit.set_optimization_variables().
-Set what component attribute each of the optimization variables corresponds to, and set topology-specific initialization equations based off these variables. e.g.: self.fet1.Rds = x[0], self.fet2.Rds = x[1].
+        2) OptimizerInit.set_optimization_variables(): Set what component attribute each of the optimization variables corresponds to, and set topology-specific initialization equations based off these variables. e.g.: self.fet1.Rds = x[0], self.fet2.Rds = x[1].
 And then e.g. self.cap1.Capacitance = ..., self.ind1.deltaB = ...

-        The third is OptimizerInit.create_component_lists().
-Create objects for each component the user wants in their design, and add to an overall list of each component type.
+        3) OptimizerInit.create_component_lists(): Create objects for each component the user wants in their design, and add to an overall list of each component type.
 The user must index their components corresponding to their topology block diagram. e.g. self.fet1 = OptimizerFet(param_dict, 0), self.fet2 = OptimizerFet(param_dict, 1).
         And, self.fet_list.extend([self.fet1, self.fet2]), etc.

-        The fourth is OptimizerInit.power_pred_tot().
-Compute all physics-based loss modeling parameters, and define the power loss function for the topology given the created component objects. e.g. self.fet2.Compute_Cdsq(), then self.fet1.Rds_loss = , then Q1_loss = self.fet1.Rds_loss + self.fet1.Qg_loss, then self.power_tot = self.Q1_loss + self.Q2_loss.
+        4) OptimizerInit.power_pred_tot(): Compute all physics-based loss modeling parameters, and define the power loss function for the topology given the created component objects. e.g. self.fet2.Compute_Cdsq(), then self.fet1.Rds_loss = , then Q1_loss = self.fet1.Rds_loss + self.fet1.Qg_loss, then self.power_tot = self.Q1_loss + self.Q2_loss.

         Once all of these are set up, the tool starts with the OptimizerInit object optimizer_obj.
 From here, runs through various fet technologies (Si, GaN, SiC) cases based on what is in optimizer_obj.tech_list and assumes N-channel FETs, this can be changed.
 Makes a call to optimizer_obj.create_component_lists(), which has three separate object possibilities, OptimizerFet for fets, OptimizerInd for inductors, and OptimizerCap for capacitors.
-For buck converter, considering 5 components:
+For a buck converter example frequently used, 5 components are considered:
         Q1 and Q2, the inductor, and the input and output capacitors.

-        If want to check cases for various plotting constraint values, which is a common occurence such as getting the optimized power loss values for multiple cost constraints, set optimizer_obj.plot_range_list. optimizer_obj stays the overall object of use, but some of the object_obj attributes are reset with each iteration of plotting variable value and fet tech, and the results of each run are stored in lists such as
+        If you want to check cases for various plotting constraint values, which is a common occurence such as getting the optimized power loss values for multiple cost constraints, set optimizer_obj.plot_range_list. optimizer_obj stays the overall object of use, but some of the object_obj attributes are reset with each iteration of plotting variable value and fet tech, and the results of each run are stored in lists such as